OUR 20 OPERATING PRINCIPLES

 6. Everything is curriculum (everything is a potential learning resource).

 We will support children’s learning using any resource they choose to learn from.
-We will be creative and resourceful in finding and adapting learning materials to suit each child’s interests and abilities when necessary.
+We will be creative and resourceful in finding and adapting learning materials to suit each child’s interests and abilities.
 We will use and adapt open source online curriculum materials and create our own as required – guided by the child’s interests.
 We encourage use of technology as a self-organised learning tool.
 We acknowledge that whilst technology is a wonderful learning tool, it is not a substitute for the human skills necessary to guide and mentor learners, nor is technology learning in and of itself.

 7. We will always support and work with children's enthusiasm.

 We know that children need to develop skills for living in a world that is shifting rapidly – therefore rather than being taught vast quantities of existing knowledge they need to develop their capacity to evolve beyond what is already known, to innovate and create a better world than the one we currently live in.
-We provide lots of curiosity catalysts and pose open-ended questions for the children to explore.
+We provide lots of curiosity catalysts and pose open-ended questions for children to explore.

 9. We encourage children to participate in a variety of activities and to try some things that they find challenging.